pinax-network/substreams_firehose/README.md

 You can use the `_filter_data` function to apply the filters defined in the stub config to the output and process it further from here.
 Or you can directly get all the content from the response using the `MessageToJson` function.
 See other block processors in the [`processors.py`](substreams_firehose/block_processors/processors.py) file for details and instructions.

 You can then use a custom block processor through the command-line using the `--custom-processor` (or `-p`) argument and providing the name of the function.
+Also, if you do not want the final output to be converted to JSON before being sent to the output file, you can pass the `--no-json-output` flag.

 For example, let's say you've implemented a custom function `my_block_processor` in `processors.py`.
 You would then pass the argument as `--custom-processor my_block_processor`.
 The script will locate it inside the `processors.py` module and use the `my_block_processor` function to parse block data and extract it to the output file.